 Founded in 2011, we began with our Mandarin Chinese language program.
 We work closely with parents, stakeholders, and team members to foster a love of language and culture in each student.
 Our teaching skillfully weaves theory and the practical into language lessons.
 Students learn to connect the culture with the language and put it in practical communication use.
 Students are encouraged to think creatively, and to work both independently and cooperatively with others.

 At Cultural Society, we celebrate diversity and strive to instill integrity, compassion, and confidence in each child and young professional.
 Our Culture & Heritage programs give each learner support and encouragement to become his or her own unique self.

 As of the new school year of 2019-2020, we added a Health & Wellness Program as part of our mission.
 We hope:

 1) To raise the awareness of our community about health.
 Our approach to improve health is to balance exercise and nutrition.

 2) To provide classes to teach about exercise and nutrition.
 Our primary vehicle for this exercise program is yoga.
-We will provide one-on-one and small group coaching for people to apply our methodology in their lives.

 In the spring of 2020, the World was hit by the Covid-19 pandemic.
 When a crisis hits, that’s the moment that draws out the most from Cultural Society.
 We put our creativity to work and moved all of our classes online via the Zoom platform.
 We made the transition to online delivery while serving our existing clients and adhering to the new protocols imposed by the state’s enforced CDC guidelines.
 Cultural Society remains steadfast in serving our existing clients while going through a steep learning curve in the digital transformation process, and will always value safety first.
 Thus, we have begun to establish a community of learners without borders.
 We will continue to create and develop a lasting virtual community of learners everywhere.